The Timaru Town and Country Club was originally formed on the 3rd July 1957.

 That same land was then purchased by the Club during September 1961, £10.00 debentures were sought, raising £33,000 eventually over subscribed, a new club charter was sought and a building constructed.

 The newly completed Men's Only Club, opened on the 25th August 1962.
 Due to popularity and the Liquor Licensing regulations of the day, membership had to be closed at 1050 members.
 Women were warmly accepted as Members in 1978 and Junior Members, any age person up to legal drinking age, in 1993.

-Today the Club has 2300 financial members, some of our many assets include three Bars, Separate Air Conditioned Gaming Room with 18 Gaming Machines, 3 registered Kitchens, 2 Petanque Rinks, an Outdoor Bowling Green, Pool, Darts and an adjacant 18 hole, Highfield Golf Course.
+Today the Club has around 2500 members, some of our many assets include three Bars, Separate Air Conditioned Gaming Room with 18 Gaming Machines, 3 registered Kitchens, 2 Petanque Rinks, an Outdoor Bowling Green, Pool, Darts and an adjacant 18 hole, Highfield Golf Course.